OrdoLuminis/ordoluminis.github.io/_posts/2025-09-07-repentance-and-faith.markdown

 <p style="text-indent:2em;">
-Repentance is a fruit of genuine saving faith,<sup>1</sup> and we know fruits come from the Holy Spirit, not by our own power.<sup>2</sup> Jesus was sent to turn people from their sins in repentance.<sup>3</sup> It is described as a God given<sup>4</sup> contrition that leads to salvation<sup>5</sup> and the forgiveness of sins.<sup>6</sup> False repentance, or attrition, lacks the inward resolve to turn from sin and leads to death:</p>
+Repentance is a fruit of genuine saving faith,<sup>1</sup> and we know fruits come from the Holy Spirit, not by our own power.<sup>2</sup> Jesus was sent to turn people from their sins in repentance.<sup>3</sup> For many are called to repentance and faith, but few are chosen.
+It is described as a God given<sup>4</sup> contrition that leads to salvation<sup>5</sup> and the forgiveness of sins.<sup>6</sup> False repentance, or attrition, lacks the inward resolve to turn from sin and leads to death:</p>

 <blockquote>
 Two kinds of sorrow are mentioned: (1) Worldly sorrow that lacks repentance leads to spiritual death (e.g., see Matt 27:3-6; Heb 12:16-17).
 (2) Sorrow that leads us away from sin leads to salvation, as it did when the church in Corinth responded positively to Paul’s rebuke (Filament Study, 2015, 2Cor.
 7:10).